PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Accessing Player records.md

 The NoSQL Explorer is a powerful tool you can use to access and find any collection of data you have in your game:

-*1.* To quickly access the NoSQL Explorer, click *NoSQL* left side of the portal.
+*1.* To open the NoSQL Explorer, click *NoSQL* left side of the portal.

 *2.* To access player data, select the *Find* tab and use the 'player' collection to query for specific players or run the search for every player: